Google Photos & your child's Google Account

 - Parents can turn off sharing from within Google Photos.

-- Face-clustering is turned off, so children can't search for specific people in their photo library.
+- Face-grouping is turned off, so children can't search for specific people in their photo library.

 Turn photo sharing on or off